 If there are multiple files, you want to choose the file where the image has the PSFs in the configuration that you are expecting, this is usually the last image (you can check this by looking at the file names).
 If you still aren’t sure, check with WSS or WF Ops.

-Selecting Guide & Reference Stars for an Input NIRCam Image
+Selecting Guide & Reference Stars for an Input Image

 Once you are in the astroconda environment, start an IPython session and launch the main GUI: